 2. “The Blahs” This is where I live the majority of my life.
 I still have difficulty with hygiene most days.
 I am messy and tired.
 I have zero focus, zero attention span, zero interests, zero motivation , and zero drive.
 I do nothing but zone out on the computer or Netflix day after day.
 My mind is chaotic and so is the environment around me.
 It’s better than the deep depression but it is no life.
 A waste.

 4. Mania!
 I am awesome!
 You are awesome!
 Life is awesome!
 I have big plans and they are, no matter how far-fetched, attainable!
-I just got to follow my plans step by step and I’ll do it!
+I have just got to follow my plans step by step and I’ll do it!
 I will succeed at anything I try and I will try anything that interests me!
 The world is my oyster, my cake, my playground!

 So who is susceptible to Bipolar Disorder?
 Statistics sourced through Depression and Bipolar Support Alliance says that: